2010s: Technology

+The late 2000s saw the rise of two prominent mobile operating systems, Android developed by Google and iOS developed by Apple.
+The widespread adoption of smartphones in the early 2010s, particularly following the success of Apple’s iPhone and the proliferation of Android-powered devices from manufacturers such as Samsung and HTC, contributed to the rapid expansion of both platforms.
+By 2017, Android had become the leading mobile operating system globally, accounting for approximately 85.9% of the market share.

 Robotics, particularly drones like quadcopters, experienced a wide use and application in the 2010s.
 Autonomous and electric car technology and sales showed considerable growth as well.
 In addition, sustainable space launch technologies were spearheaded by entrepreneurs like Elon Musk.
-Video Games began to merge hand in hand with technology as seen in applications like Wii Street U, an app which used Google Street View and the Nintendo Wii U to examine the cities of the world, streets, and addresses on a virtual globe.

 In 2016, the number of people globally using mobile devices to access the internet overtook those using desktop computers for the first time, having been preceded by the U.S. two years prior in 2014.
 3D printers also emerged in the 2010s and were referenced or used in pop culture during the decade.

 In 2018, during the Falcon Heavy test flight, the first production car was launched into space.
-The car was attached to the Falcon Heavy rocket, the most powerful rocket in operation at the time.
+The car was attached to the Falcon Heavy rocket, the most powerful rocket in operation at the time, which side boosters successfully landed back on Earth after completing their portion of the mission.